efejzic/Birth-Statistics-Case-Study/README.md

 •	The random sample count is 80.
 Skew for tgrams was -0.92 and the kurtosis was at 2.69, the same as variable tounces.

 **c)   Construct a histogram and comment on the shape of the distribution.**

+**Histograms** represent frequency counts.
+When the left half and right half of the graph of a distribution are not mirror images of each other, the distribution is asymmetric.
+The horizontal axis represents values of the variable, and the vertical axis represents scale of frequency of occurrence.

 **Mage**